 How to Make Them

 The recipes below are pretty casual—no measurements involved at all except in one case—and you can tweak them as you please.
-For the base, use those raw balls of store-bought pizza dough for convenience, or make our Pizza Dough recipe.
+For the base, use those raw balls of store-bought pizza dough for convenience, or make this easy Pizza Dough recipe.
 (Our Whole Wheat Pizza Dough recipe and Grilled Pizza Dough recipe are other options.)

 You can cook any of them either in the oven or on the grill:

 If you happen to have more advanced gear for making pizza, you can use that too.

 And any one of them is right for serving out on the deck, with a bottle of rosé chilled to a coldness that makes your throat ache after the first sip.
 Ah, summer.

 Brush the uncooked pizza crust with chipotle purée (a whole can of chipotles in adobo sauce, blended smooth with the addition of a tablespoon or so of olive oil).
 Spread out a couple of handfuls of grated Jack cheese, some grated smoked mozzarella, a few cherry tomatoes, and julienned peppers (we used red bells and green poblanos).
 After the pizza comes out of the oven or off the grill, sprinkle with Yucatecan pickled red onions and chopped oregano or cilantro.

 Spread the uncooked pizza dough with grated smoked mozzarella, very thinly sliced raw red or fingerling potatoes, salt, and chopped fresh thyme.
 After baking or grilling, brush the crust with a little olive oil and scatter watercress leaves dressed with a simple lemon vinaigrette.

 Related Reading: The Ultimate Guide to Making Perfect Salad